 “Aunt Mary remembers Dad came home every weekend when he was assigned to Bethesda Naval Hospital.
 He often came with the dentist he worked for.
 The dentist’s wife brought the family 1-2 wool blankets that had US Navy written on them.”

 This does not at all diminish my connection to the blanket, but the story is slightly different than what I recalled.
 The little details count, and I am so thankful I got the story from the original sources and had this to refer to, although I now have more questions that I wished I asked!

 The materials that make up the tapestries of our lives are more than just photographs, and this is something that we strive to reflect in our books.
-Our authors have varied and colorful lives, so their books should be too!
-Their treasured possessions become immortalized in their books for future generations of the family, and the books themselves become the precious heirloom: memory made material.
+Our authors have varied and colourful lives, so their books should be too!
+Their treasured possessions become immortalised in their books for future generations of the family, and the books themselves become the precious heirloom: memory made material.

 Written by Heather van Graan, LifeBook Memoirs bespoke project manager